 In September 2006, the FASB modified ASC 820, "Fair Value Measurements and Disclosures" ("Topic 820"), which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 The Company adopted the provisions of this statement during the first quarter of 2008.
 In February 2008, the FASB modified Topic 820 to provide a one year deferral of the effective date of Topic 820 for non-financial assets and non-financial liabilities, except those that are recognized or disclosed in the financial statements at fair value at least annually.
 Therefore, the Company adopted the provisions of Topic 820 with respect to its non-financial assets and non-financial liabilities during the first quarter of 2009.
 The adoption of this statement with respect to non-financial assets and non-financial liabilities during the first quarter of 2009.
-The adoption and financial condition.
+The statement with respect to non-financial assets and non-financial liabilities during the first quarter of 2009.
 See Note 16 of the Company's consolidated financial statements included herein for additional disclosures.

 In December 2007, the FASB modified FASB ASC 805, "Business Combinations" ("Topic 805").
 This revised guidance applies to all transactions and other events in which one entity obtains control over one or more other businesses.
 Topic 805 now requires an acquirer, upon initially obtaining control of another entity, to recognize the assets, liabilities and any non-controlling interest in the acquiree at fair value as of the acquisition date.
-Contingent consideration is required to be recognized and measured at fair value on the date of acquisition rather than at a later date when the amount of that consideration may be determinable beyond a reasonable doubt.
+Contingent consideration may be determinable beyond a reasonable doubt.
 Topic 805 now requires acquirers to expense acquisition-related costs as incurred rather than allocating such costs to the assets acquired and liabilities assumed, as was previously required.
 Under this revised guidance, the requirements of FASB ASC 420, "Exit or Disposal Cost Obligations," would have to be met in order to accrue for a restructuring plan in purchase accounting.
-Pre-acquisition contingencies are to be recognized at fair value, unless it is a non-contractual contingency that is not likely to materialize, in which case, no amounts should be recognized in purchase accounting and, instead, that contingency would be subject to the probable and estimable recognition criteria of FASB ASC 450, "Contingencies.."
+Pre-acquisition contingencies are to be recognized at fair value, unless it is a non-contractual contingency that is not likely to materialize, in which case, no amounts should be recognized in purchase accounting and, instead, that contingency would be subject to the probable and estimable recognition criteria of FASB ASC 450, "Contingencies."
 This statement is effective prospectively and the Company adopted the provisions of this statement in the first quarter of 2009.
 The adoption of this statement did not have a material impact on the Company's consolidated financial statements.